-This 17 day trip (or 18 days with Monday Beijing departure) expands on the standard two-stops in Mongolia and Lake Baikal, breaking up the long journey between Irkutsk and Moscow with a stopover in Ekaterinburg.
+This 18 day trip expands on the standard two-stops in Mongolia and Lake Baikal, breaking up the long journey between Irkutsk and Moscow with a stopover in Ekaterinburg.
 A three-night tour program in central Mongolia takes guests further afield and adds significantly to the adventure.

 Beijing — Ulaanbaatar and the Mongolian Open Steppe — Irkutsk and Lake Baikal in Siberia — Ekaterinburg — Moscow

 Several departures each week.
 Take a look at the Trains and Schedules page for the specific details regarding Beijing departures and onward travel.

 √ Monkey info pack, local support, visa invitation documents

 √ Train tickets in standard second class (4-berth) cabins

 √ Beijing: 1 night 3* hotel; departure transfer: hotel to train station

 √ Ulaanbaatar: arrival and departure station transfers; 1 night centrally located 3* hotel

 √ Mongolia: 5-day trip to Karakorum, Ugii Lake and Hustei National Park, transfers, guide, excursions, 4 nights hotel/ger camp with full board

 √ Lake Baikal: all transfers; 2 nights guesthouse accommodation in Listvyanka Village